F1000Research Author Guidelines

 Publication of Materials Relating to Clinical Trials

 If the data associated with your article relate to a clinical trial then the Trial Registration details must be provided: name of registry, registry number, and URL of the trial in the registry database.
 We support the public disclosure of all clinical trial results (as mandated in the US FDA Amendments Act, 2007), for example on a public website such as clinicaltrials.gov and this will not affect acceptance to publish such data articles in F1000Research.

 “A clinical trial is any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes.
 Interventions include but are not restricted to drugs, cells and other biological products, surgical procedures, radiologic procedures, devices, behavioural treatments, process-of-care changes, preventive care, etc”.

 F1000Research supports the position of the International Committee of Medical Journal Editors (ICMJE) on trial registration and will not publish any trials initiated after 1 July 2005 that have not been registered prospectively in a publicly accessible registry (i.e. before patient recruitment has begun).
 Trials initiated before this date must be registered before submission to F1000Research.
 Further information can be found at the ICMJE faq on trial registration and the WHO provides a list of approved registries.

 Articles must also adhere to the CONSORT reporting guidelines.
-Articles must include a copy of the original trial protocol and a completed CONSORT checklist and flow diagram as supporting files which will be published alongside your Data Article.
+Articles must include a copy of the original trial protocol and a completed CONSORT checklist and flow diagram as supporting files which will be published alongside your article.
 Any deviation from the original trial protocol must be explained in the article.
 Clarification of details on informed consent must also be discussed in the article, and F1000Research reserves the right to ask for a copy of the patient consent form.